ACDFN Banner

 Eid Mubarak

 On behalf of all members of the Afghan Civil & Democratic Forces Network (ACDFN), we extend our warmest wishes to our fellow Afghans across the world on the occasion of Eid-ul-Adha.
+Eid-ul-Adha reminds us of the values of sacrifice, devotion, and commitment to human dignity and collective good.

 Antalya Summit & Afghanistan’s Transition by Ahmad Tamim Azimi